eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/core/status/status.rst

 This status changes every time a new data sample is lost and will never be received.
 See |SampleLostStatus-api|.

+Depending on the |DataReaderQos::reliability-api|, "lose a sample" meaning:

+* On |BEST_EFFORT_RELIABILITY_QOS-api|, each not received sample is lost when there is received a sample with a greater sequence number.
+* On |RELIABLE_RELIABILITY_QOS-api|, a sample is lost when it was not received and the DataWriter informs through a HEARTBEAT that it is not more available.

 List of status data members:

 +----------------------------------------------------------------------------+-----------------------------------------+